PallaviShirsath23/PallaviShirsath23/README.md

 My GitHub account got deleted due to an issue with account recovery.
 I lost access to the email linked to it and couldn’t verify ownership in time.
 I’ve created a new account and ensured better recovery options to avoid this in the future.
-While I lost access to my old GitHub, I’ve rebuilt a portfolio on my new account to reflect my skills  projects.
+While I lost access to my old GitHub, I’ve rebuilt a portfolio on my new account to reflect my skills and projects.

 <h2>👋 Heyoo, I'm Pallavi Shirsath !!</h2>